-- (b) Tunnels for underground trains were dug under London many years ago.
+(b) Many years ago, tunnels were dug under London for underground trains.

-A group of Culex pipiens mosquitoes were trapped in the tunnels.
-They have lived there ever since.
+A group of Culex pipiens mosquitoes were trapped in the tunnels and have lived there ever since.

 Another group of the mosquitoes still lives above ground.

 Complete these sentences about the two groups of mosquitoes by using words from the list.